The CMO walks into the board meeting with a slide she's proud of.

 The Efficiency Trap

-Teams are adopting AI.
+Marketing departments across B2B companies are adopting AI.
 Using it daily.
 Generating content, personalizing campaigns, automating workflows.
-Everyone's excited about the PRODUCTIVITY gains.
+Everyone's excited about productivity gains.

-"But did we make more money?"
+Then someone asks: "But did we make more money?"

 Silence.

-And when the CFO asks "so what?" — they've got nothing.
+And when the CFO asks "so what?"—they've got nothing.

-We're counting inputs (time saved, content produced) when we should be measuring outputs (pipeline generated, revenue influenced, deals closed).
+We count inputs (time saved, content produced) when we should be measuring outputs (pipeline generated, revenue influenced, deals closed).
+The gap between those two measurements is where most AI strategies go to die.

 The Metrics Most Teams Are Tracking (And Why They Don't Matter)

-Let me show you what "good" looks like to most marketing teams right now:
+What "good" looks like to most marketing teams right now:

-Here's the test: Could you cut your AI investment tomorrow and your revenue wouldn't change?
+The test: Could you cut your AI investment tomorrow and your revenue wouldn't change?

-If the answer is "maybe" or "I'm not sure" — you're measuring the wrong things.
+If the answer is "maybe" or "I'm not sure"—you're measuring the wrong things.

 What Your CFO Actually Cares About

-When your CFO says "so what?" what they're really asking is:
+When your CFO says "so what?" they're asking: "Show me the money."

 Not the time.
 Not the activity.
 Not the efficiency gains.
+The money.

+Specifically: Are we closing more deals?
+Are we closing them faster?
+Are we closing bigger deals?
 Are we closing deals we wouldn't have closed otherwise?

 Everything else is noise.

-And here's the thing: AI CAN impact all of those.
+AI can impact all of those.
 But you have to measure the right things to prove it.
+You have to shift from efficiency metrics to revenue metrics.

 The Five Revenue Metrics That Actually Matter